elliotnash/OSU-ECE-341-Project/documentation/project.typ

 = System Level Block Diagram <system-level-block-diagram>

-#TODO[Create a system level block diagram with all system level interfaces labeled.]
+// Create a system level block diagram with all system level interfaces labeled.

-#TODO[Fig. 1: System level block diagram for the portable sensor.]
+// Fig. 1: System level block diagram for the portable sensor.

+#figure(system-black-box-diagram, caption: [System level black box diagram.]) <sys-bb-fig>

 = System Description <system-description>

-#TODO[Describe what the system does, make sure to include the names and functions of all system level interfaces.
-Make sure the system level interfaces are created directly from the functionality described in the engineering requirements.]
+// Describe what the system does, make sure to include the names and functions of all system level interfaces.
+Make sure the system level interfaces are created directly from the functionality described in the engineering requirements.

+The system is a self-contained, real-time distance monitoring device.
+The core function is to measure the distance to an object using a time-of-flight (ToF) sensor and display the live data to both an on-device OLED display and a web dashboard.
+The device is designed to be portable and battery operated.
+The system interacts with the outside environment through five system-level interfaces:

+== System Inputs

+*outside_power_dcpwr:* This interface is designed as the external energy source to the system, accepting 5V DC power over USB C. Its function is to charge the internal LiPo battery and provide power during wired operation.

+*outside_distance_envin:* This interface is the environmental input.
+It represents the physical distance between the sensor and the closest object to it.
+The VL53L0X constantly measures this distance.

+*outside_dashboard_usrin:* This interface corresponds to inputs from the web interface.
+It allows the user to select the display units (mm, cm, m, ft, or in).
+This controls how the distance data is formatted before it is displayed.

+== System Outputs

+*display_outside_usrout:* This is the output displayed on the OLED screen.
+It displays the measured distance and selected unit in real-time.

+*dashboard_outside_usrout:* This is the output displayed on the web dashboard.
+It mirrors the real-time distance and unit, allowing the user to remotely monitor it.

 = System Design Details and Validation <system-design-details-and-validation>
 == Top Level Architecture <top-level-architecture>

-#TODO[Insert figure here of the top-level architecture associated with your project.
-Make sure it includes the system level interfaces AND any internal interfaces.]

 #figure(scale(system-diagram, reflow: true, 70%), caption: [Top level block diagram.]) <top-block-fig>

-#TODO[Make sure to label all figures and include a thorough description of each.]
+The system is structured into five interacting blocks designed for real-time distance monitoring and web-based user interaction.
+The centralized control is managed by the MCU Block (ESP32-C6 SuperMini), which coordinates data acquisition, processing, and communication across all modules.

+The system starts with the Power Block, which includes the LiPo battery, charger, boost converter, and LDO logic.
+Power flows from the battery (or external source) and is boosted to 7.5V, stepped down to 5V via a Buck converter, and finally routed to the ESP32-C6's internal LDO to generate the stable 3.3V rail.
+The MCU receives its power via the power_mcu_dcpwr interface.
+The MCU then distributes regulated 3.3V power to the sensor and display blocks using the mcu_distance_dcpwr and mcu_display_dcpwr interfaces, respectively.

+The MCU Block initiates and manages all activity.
+It uses public C++ libraries to interact with the #i2c devices and handles all data processing.
+The MCU interfaces for the sensor are mcu_distance_dcpwr and mcu_distance_comm.
+The interfaces for the display are mcu_display_dcpwr and mcu_display_comm.
+These send regulated 3.3V DC power to each device, and use #i2c for the communication between the blocks and the MCU.
+The MCU gets its power from the power block, through the interface power_mcu_dcpwr.
+The MCU also takes an input from the dashboard, which is the units the user has selected the distance to be displayed in.
+This interface is mcu_dashboard_rf.
+The MCU also runs all the processing on the raw input data from the sensor, and hosts the dashboard.

+The Distance Sensor Block (VL53L0X on a GY-530 board) takes environmental input--the distance to an object--via the outside_distance_envin interface.
+It sends the raw measurement data back to the MCU via the mcu_distance_comm #i2c link.
+The MCU processes this raw input, applying calibration and running the EWMA filter algorithm, and concurrently hosts the web-based dashboard.

+The Display Block includes an oled display, and a display controller.
+The display controller interacts with the MCU via an #i2c connection, called mcu_display_comm.
+The display is powered via an internal interface called power_display_dcpwr, which supplies it with 3.3V of DC power.
+The display block also has an external output, called display_outside_usrout, which is the information that is actually shown on the oled display.

+The Dashboard Block is served directly from the ESP32-C6.
+The dashboard data and live readings are served over http via the mcu_dashboard_rf interface.
+The dashboard allows for user interaction through the external input outside_dashboard_usrin (which dictates distance units) and displays the distance and selected unit to the user through the dashboard_outside_usrout interface.

 == Power Block Design Details, Yahir Raygoza Cortez <block-1-design-details-name-of-block-owner>

-#TODO[Insert Block Design Document details for block 1 here.
-Include at a minimum the block diagram, description, interface validation table, and artifacts.]
+// Insert Block Design Document details for block 1 here.
+Include at a minimum the block diagram, description, interface validation table, and artifacts.

-#figure(scale(power-diagram, 150%, reflow: true), caption: [#TODO[CAPTION ME]]) <power-block-fig>
+#figure(scale(power-diagram, 120%, reflow: true), caption: [Power block black box diagram.]) <power-block-fig>

+=== Description
+The Power Block is a highly customized, multi-stage energy management system designed for robust operation with a 1-cell LiPo battery.
+This circuitry guarantees stable power delivery across the system while safely managing the battery charge cycle.

+=== Theory of Operation
+The block begins with a dedicated LiPo Charger that safely manages the incoming 5V external input (typically from USB) to control the voltage and current flow for the battery.
+For system operation, the varying voltage of the 1-cell LiPo battery (approx. 3.7V to 4.2V) is first sent through a Boost Converter that actively upconverts the voltage to an intermediate 7.5V.
+This 7.5V is then fed into a highly efficient Buck Converter that downconverts the voltage to a stable 5V, which is supplied as the primary input to the ESP32 development board.
+Finally, the 5V is channeled through the ESP32's internal Linear Voltage Regulator (LDO), which performs the final regulation step to produce the required, highly stable 3.3V operating rail.
+This intricate, stepped conversion process ensures the 3.3V rail remains constant (within the 3.0V to 3.6V tolerance) and possesses sufficient current capacity to reliably power the ESP32-C6 MCU—which demands up to 354 mA peak current—along with the external sensor and display loads.

+=== Artifacts
+#figure(image("images/LinearRegulator.svg", width: 107%), caption: [Linear Voltage Regulator Circuit Layout. ]) <linreg-schem>

+@linreg-schem shows the circuit used to regulate the voltage down to 5V to output towards the MCU.
+It utilizes a schottky diode, two capacitors, an LED and resistor, and an NCP1117 IC.
+The schottky diode prevents any reverse polarity from occurring.

+=== Interface Validation Table

 #figure(table(
   columns: 3,